wavesplatform/docs.wavesplatform/docs/en/ride/functions/verifier-function.md

    }
    ```

-* For Standard library **version 3**, if the verifier function is defined, only verification by this function is performed, proofs are not checked.
+* For Standard library **version 3**, if the verifier function is defined, only verification by this function is performed, proofs are not checked additionally.
-* For Standard library **version 4** the first proof of the transaction or the order is always checked, whether or not a verifier function is defined.
+* For Standard library **version 4** the first proof is always checked, whether or not a verifier function is defined.

 > :warning: Standard library version 4 becomes available since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
-Versions 1.2.x are currently available on Stagenet [Stagenet](/en/blockchain/blockchain-network/stage-network) only.
+Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 ## Example

 dApp with the verifier function listed below only allows [transfer transactions](/en/blockchain/transaction-type/transfer-transaction) with amount of token less than 100.
 Orders and other transactions are denied.
-The [match](/en/ride/operators/match-case) operator is used to specify verification rules depending on the type of transaction (or order).
+The [match](/en/ride/operators/match-case) operator is used to specify verification rules depending on the type of the transaction/order.

 ```ride